Vacuity/Smart-Contracts/README.md

 ### Authority

 The role of the Authority node is to initialize polls and authorize community decisions.
-They serve as a control against malicious, unacceptable, or invalid proposal being executed.
+They serve as a control against malicious, unacceptable, or invalid proposals being executed.
 The Authority is not elected, but is instead a multisig wallet address appointed by the DAO initiator.
 When the token is deployed, a list of failsafe Authority addresses must be submitted.
-At anytime during the token distribution, the trustee can replace the current Authority with any of the failsafes.
+At anytime during the token distribution, a trustee can replace the current Authority with any of the failsafes.
 The failsafe list is immutable.